MelodieZhang/melodiezhang.github.com/_posts/2016-10-1-copyright.md

 I was responsible for all UI/UX design and prototyping, and brainstormed the idea with my mentor, a front-end engineer and a product manager.

 ## Getting Insights from Authors
-I started by empathizing with authors.
+I started with empathizing with authors.
 From guerrilla interviews at the office, I learned how people suffered from copyright infringement on the Internet, and how their contents were taken without permission.

 Insights:
 - For most of the time, people didn't hate reproduction **as long as appropriate credits were given to the author**.